kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 ### Upload Files Using JavaScript with the jQuery Upload Widget

-If your application is HTML5 based, you can implement a reliable and fault tolerant large-files upload with an automatic pause-and-resume functionality by simply including and using the Kaltura Upload JavaScript widget.
-The [Kaltura Upload JavaScript widget](https://github.com/kaltura/chunked-file-upload-jquery) provides a simple JavaScript library that abstracts the use of the Kaltura API, as well as handling the files locally (such as file chunking and pause-resume).
+If your application is HTML5 based, you can implement a reliable and fault-tolerant large-files upload with an automatic pause-and-resume functionality, by including the Kaltura Upload JavaScript widget.
+The [Kaltura Upload JavaScript widget](https://github.com/kaltura/chunked-file-upload-jquery) provides a simple JavaScript library that abstracts the use of the Kaltura API and handles the files locally (such as file chunking and pause-resume).

 The [Kaltura Upload jQuery project](https://github.com/kaltura/chunked-file-upload-jquery) can be used as reference or basis to implement your own reliable chunked file upload to Kaltura.
-For a quick view of how this method works -
+For a quick view of how this method works:

 1. Download the project to your localhost, edit the index.php file, and switch the value of $the_user_ks_to_use to a valid Kaltura Session.
 2. Next, load the page from your localhost, open your browser console and try uploading a file.
 You'll see all the steps printed to the browser console.